walstromowen/shackle-breaker/README.md

 ## TODO

 # Planned Quality of Life Improvements
+* Multi target attacks play animation on all targets and then update stats simeulatneosly
 * Alphabetize CSS rules
-* Confirm button when choosing targets
 * Move all status effect Promises to controller
-* Multi target attacks play animation on all targets and then update stats simeulatneosly
 * overworld map smooth transitioning between tiles